Digdgeo/ProtocoloV2/README.md

 - [ ] Make the Docs (coming soon! 📖)
 - [ ] Create a video tutorial (🎥)
 - [x] Check old and new water masks (six checked) (done! ✅)
-- [ ] Test new thresholds and try to resolve Trebujena crop issues
 - [x] Add hydroperiod collection to database and enable filtering by clouds in preparation (done! ✅)
 - [x] **Important**: Create `lunch scripts` using `argparse` to run them from `crontab`
 - [ ] Make this a python package where reference image and PIAs are parameters of the class